efeuruk/My-React-Training-Ground/README.md

 # My-React-Training-Ground
-I am going to use this repository to learn more about React.js.
+I am going to use this repository while learning more about React.js.